USS William B. Preston: 1939–1941

-After operating in the Manila area through Christmas 1940, the tender took station at Puerto Princessa Harbor, near the island of Palawan, where she tended PBY's to mid-January 1941.
-Moving on to Tutu Bay, Jolo, on 15 January, she visited Igat Bay and Caldera Bay, both off Mindanao, before returning to Cañacao Bay on 8 February.
+After operating in the Manila area through Christmas in late December 1940, William B. Preston took station in the harbor at Puerto Princessa on the island of Palawan, where she tended PBYs until mid-January 1941.
+Moving on to Tutu Bay on Jolo on 15 January 1941, she visited Igat Bay and Caldera Bay, both off Mindanao, before returning to Cañacao Bay on 8 February 1941.

-From February to November 1941, the Asiatic Fleet continued its preparations.
-While some fleet units, including the majority of the destroyers, were sent south, William B. Preston was maintained in readiness in the Philippines for any eventuality.
-She tended PBY's and occasionally acted as target tug for fleet maneuvers in the southern islands in the Philippine archipelago.
-After an overhaul at the Cavite Navy Yard in November, she departed the Manila area on 1 December, bound for the southeastern coast of Mindanao.
+From February to November 1941, the Asiatic Fleet continued its preparations as tensions increased between the United States and Japan.
+While some fleet units, including the majority of the destroyers, were sent south, William B. Preston was maintained in readiness in the Philippines.
+She tended PBYs and occasionally acted as a target tug for fleet maneuvers in the southern islands of the Philippine archipelago.
+After an overhaul at the Cavite Navy Yard in November 1941, she departed the Manila area on 1 December 1941, bound for the southeastern coast of Mindanao.

-Upon her arrival in Davao Gulf, the ship dropped anchor in Malalag Bay, where she was joined by a group of PBYs of the newly formed Patrol Wing 10 which soon commenced patrols.
-The planes reconnoitered several small bays and inlets, looking out for strange ships or for any signs of suspicious activity.
+Upon her arrival in Davao Gulf off Mindanao, William B. Preston dropped anchor in Malalag Bay, where she was joined by a group of PBYs of the newly formed Patrol Wing 10, which soon commenced patrols.
+The planes reconnoitered several small bays and inlets, looking for strange ships or for any signs of suspicious activity.